Jonathan2251/lbd/source/backendstructure.rst

 As above, ch3.ll uses the IR DAG node **store**, **ret**.
 So, the definitions in Cpu0InstrInfo.td as below is enough.
-The ADDiu used for stack adjustment which will need in later section "Add Prologue/Epilogue functions" of this chapter.
+The ADDiu used for stack adjustment which will needed in later section "Add Prologue/Epilogue functions" of this chapter.
 IR DAG is defined in file  include/llvm/Target/TargetSelectionDAG.td.